resslerruntime/overledger-sdk-javascript/README.md

 #### Parameters

-This function has array of DLT transaction data.
+This function takes an array of DLT transaction data.

 | Name   | Type  | Description                                                                 |
 | ------ | ----- | --------------------------------------------------------------------------- |